Romeo and Juliet

 A new version of an ever-popular ballet

 Romeo and Juliet is one of the most frequently performed ballets in history.
-The Norwegian National Ballet now brings the love drama to the Main Stage in a completely new guise – a ballet with a classical style, choreographed by Kaloyan Boyadjiev.
+The Norwegian National Ballet now brings the love drama to the Main Stage in an entirely reimagined production – a classical-style ballet choreographed by Kaloyan Boyadjiev.

-The Capulet and Montague families are bitter enemies, yet it is love at first sight between Romeo Montague and Juliet Capulet.
-The young couple confess their devotion to each other on Juliet's balcony – and secretly marry.
+The Capulet and Montague families are sworn enemies, yet it is love at first sight between Romeo Montague and Juliet Capulet.
+On Juliet’s balcony, the young couple confess their devotion to each other – and secretly marry.

-The family feud intensifies when Romeo avenges the murder of his friend Mercutio, who was killed by Juliet's cousin Tybalt.
+The feud escalates when Romeo avenges his friend Mercutio, murdered by Juliet's cousin Tybalt.
 As punishment, Romeo is banished from the city.
-Meanwhile, Juliet's parents try to force her to marry another suitor.
+Meanwhile, Juliet's parents pressure her to marry another suitor.

 To be together, Romeo and Juliet must risk everything.